Graduate Training in Cooperative Extension - Pilot Program

 In this era of global change, the need for generating relevant and scientifically robust, applied research will only increase.
 As a result, UC ANR is developing and implementing strategies to train and recruit the next generation of CE specialists and advisors, ensuring its ability to address the challenges of the next century.
 Recognizing that there is no formal program currently devoted to educating and training students interested in CE work, UC ANR launched a three-year pilot program in 2014 that prepares graduate students for careers in extension research and outreach.

-Graduate students currently enrolled in an MS or PhD degree program sponsored by an academic department or program in the College of Natural Resources (CNR) at UC Berkeley are eligible to apply.
+Graduate students currently enrolled in an MS or PhD degree program sponsored by an academic department or program in the Rausser College of Natural Resources at UC Berkeley are eligible to apply.
 Students must work with a mentorship team comprised of AES faculty, CE specialists, and/or CE advisors in developing a proposed research/extension plan for a semester, summer, academic year, or calendar year.
 Students are strongly encouraged to include campus (AES faculty and CE specialists) and county-based (CE advisors) academics in their proposal to experience working with ANR’s broad network.

 These positions are funded 50% through UC ANR, 25% through the student's home department, and 25% through their mentorship group.
 The student's mentors must specify their potential or confirmed funding source in their letter of support (see below for funding details).
 Note: To date, only the Department of Environmental Science, Policy and Management (ESPM) has committed to providing the required matching funds.
-Interested CNR graduate students not in ESPM should talk to their department about the availability of matching funds.
+Interested graduate students at Rausser but not in ESPM should talk to their department about the availability of matching funds.
 Detailed information on this pilot program has been provided to graduate program chairs and graduate student affairs officers (GSAO).

 Students will receive stipend support equivalent to a Step V graduate student researcher (GSR) appointment at 50% time during the academic year, and 100% time during the summer.
 For academic year appointments, the program will pay in-state tuition, fees, and SHIP.
 Note that the pilot program does not cover out-of-state tuition.
 The term of summer-only appointments is defined as 2.5 months (June 1 to August 15).